akornor/playlistor/README.md

 - [X] Add feature to convert apple music playlist to spotify

 ## Thanks and Acknowledgments
-Thanks to Maame, Mayor, Samuel, Elikem, Diayan, Ike and Paul for helping me put this together.
+Thanks to Maame, Mayor, Samuel, Elikem, Diayan, Ike, Paul and Christian for helping me put this together.
 Not sure we'll have playlistor without you guys.